A2nyc/TW/thoughtworks-sales-tax/ReadMe.txt

 Print - where the input, revised input and total values are taken to be outputted

 I have been studying 3 different languages in the past year which include C, Java,and Ruby.
 I have decided to use ruby since it is a more easier/powerful way to do this project with a bit of ease.
 This has been a challenge for me since I actually started learning ruby 3 months ago.
-I'm a quick learner and I hope I can portray that in this exersize.
+I'm a quick learner and I hope I can portray that in this exercise.